Biallelic Loss of BCMA Triggers Resistance to Anti-BCMA CAR T Cell Therapy in Multiple Myeloma

 We need to keep this in mind and require further investigations to understand the co-occurrence of this phenomenon.
 What our study shows that in the chronology of event evolution 16p and 17p may be co-evolving, providing a clue about the expression of BCMA As we utilize various BCMA-related products from ADC's, to specifics, to CAR T-cells.

 The conclusion would be that this human interesting factor may play a role. it seems to play a smaller role and maybe more so at the subsequent time point if you're doing re-treatment.
 At a later time point, some deeper evaluation of this locus may be warranted and may be necessary.

 Nikhil Munshi, MD

 Dr. Nikhil Munshi received his medical degree from Maharaja Sayajirao University, followed by an internship and residency in internal medicine at Shri Sayaji General Hospital and Maharaja University in India.
-He then completed an oncology fellowship at Johns Hopkins Ocology Center, and an hematology/oncology fellowhip at Indiana University Medical Center.
+He then completed an oncology fellowship at Johns Hopkins Oncology Center, and an hematology/oncology fellowship at Indiana University Medical Center.
 Dr. Munshi is currently professor of medicine in the Department of Medicine at Harvard Medical School, as well as an attending physician at VA Boston Healthcare System and Dana-Farber Cancer Institute.